fbpx

 Main Types Of Vivariums

-Vivariums are literally a representation of nature in a case, so they come in a variety of ways.
+Vivariums are a representation of nature in a case, so they come in a variety of ways.
 There are four common types of vivariums.
 These ecosystems can then be broken down into these more individualized styles:

 • Aquarium – A fully aquatic enclosure that will consist of saltwater, freshwater, or a combination of both (brackish).
 These types of vivariums are made to resemble large bodies of open water like oceans or lakes.